hurricanemark/NodeExpressLoginTemplate/README.md

 ## Common Application Login

 Almost every application requires the login as the entry point.
 This node project provides the bare mininum implmementation of node-epress-passport employing local strategy.

+Passport is a compatible middleware for express that allow you to choose which authentication strategy to use.
+Some of the common strategies are local, federated with Facebook and Google, OpenID, and OAuth providers.
+Since this template only implement local strategy, further exploy of passport is encouraged.

 Note, your .env file should contain the following defines: